-- Resilience: Shift to previous condition if change occurs upto the threshold level.
+- Resilience: Shift to previous condition if a change occurs up to the threshold level.

 State of Equilibrium

 We know that the net transfer of energy in a chain always proceeds in one direction- from the sun, through the primary producer to the decomposers.
-Unlike unidirectional flow of energy, matter is cycled.
-Each cycling of elements take place at three distinct levels.
+Unlike the unidirectional flow of energy, matter is cycled.
+Each cycle of elements takes place at three distinct levels.

 - In the plant